OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:24

-(This was before John was put in prison.)
+(This occurred before John was imprisoned.)

 ---